alexssss-vc/PLawbench/README.md

 Dataset Description:

-You can check Example Qustions.xlsx to see 3 examples of our benckmark(them have been translated into English).
+You can check Example Questions.json to see 3 examples of our benchmark (they have been translated into English).

 And we also open source some questions of our benchmark:

-Task1:Publical Legal Consultation.json consists of legal consultation questions.
+Task1:Public Legal Consultation.json consists of legal consultation questions.
 We have open-sourced a total of 18 questions, including the consultation scenarios and scoring rubrics.

 Task2:Practical Case Analysis.jsonl consists of case analysis questions.
 We have open-sourced a total of 250 questions, including the questions, reference answers, scoring rubrics, and score sheets.

 Task3:Legal Document Generation defendant.json and Task3:Legal Document Generation plaintiff.json are legal writing tasks for drafting statements of defense and complaints, respectively.
 We have open-sourced a total of 12 questions in total, including the writing scenarios and scoring rubrics.

 # Experiment Results

-You can check ranking below to see Models' Scores.Besides,we also design a some Sophisticated Cases like:
+The ranking below presents the models' scores.
+In addition,we design a set of Sophisticated Cases:

 ![Image text](https://github.com/alexssss-vc/PLawbench/blob/main/Images/Figure3.png)

-Two legal reasoning modes:clear-out cases judged directly by matching key point(top),and sophisticated cases evaluated through step-by-step legal reasoning over intermediate questions(bottom).
+Two legal reasoning modes:Clear-out Cases judged directly by matching key point (top), and Sophisticated Cases evaluated through step-by-step legal reasoning over intermediate questions (bottom).
-This Figure shows Performance drop in reasoning tasks under sequential constraints.
+This Figure shows Performance Drop in reasoning tasks under sequential constraints.

 ![Image text](https://github.com/alexssss-vc/PLawbench/blob/main/Images/Table-5.png)